 This wonder-spice is a mainstay of my anti-inflammatory work with patients in my practice where I use liposomal preparations of curcumin, the natural phenols responsible for turmeric’s yellow color, when I suspect their symptoms stem from a challenged immune system.

-- 1 1/2 cups white basmati rice (brand I use)
+- 1 1/2 cups white basmati rice preferably organic

 In a medium pot, heat the turmeric, cumin, coriander and cinnamon over low heat for about one minute to release the fragrance.